andreacorbellini/andreacorbellini.github.io/src/content/2023-001-ec-encryption.md

                 & = M
 \end{align\*}$$

-There's however a big problem with this scheme: how can we perform step 1 of both the encryption and the decryption algorithms?
-How do we map a message to a point, and vice versa?
+There's however a big problem with this scheme: how do we map a message to a point, and vice versa?
+How can we perform step 1 of the encryption algorithm, or step 2 of the decryption algorithm?

 # Mapping a message to a point